-- The incoming high voltage cable shall be capable of being earthed via a fully rated earth switch located on the supply side of the Main Switch Circuit Breaker. - The earth switch shall be integral to the high voltage metering transformers and Main Circuit Breaker switchgear assembly.
+- The incoming high voltage cable shall be capable of being earthed via a fully rated earth switch located on the supply side of the main switch circuit breaker.
+The earth switch may be located either on the line or load side of the CT VT cubicle. - The earth switch shall be integral to the high voltage metering transformers

-The earth switch shall be capable of being locked in the "OFF" and "EARTHED" positions and shall remain under the operational control of the distributor who shall fit their operational locks to the earth switch.
+The earth switch shall be capable of being locked in the "OFF" and "EARTHED" positions and shall remain under the operational control of the Distributor who shall fit their operational locks to the earth switch.